 picture from Dark sky media, Sardinia

 We came back from Japan when I was 5 months pregnant.
-There, I had onsighted an 8a at 4months and a half, I had even taken some falls of a 7c+, and it was really 100% fine.
-But in just a few weeks my belly became much bigger, and I decided/accepted to stop leading.
-Why? why then?
-Simply because I was less comfortable in my harness, and I didn’t want the belt to push in in a fall.
+While we were there, I had still onsighted an 8a at 4 and a half months, and even taken some falls on a 7c+, which was really 100% fine.
+But in the next few weeks, my belly became much bigger, and I decided/accepted to stop leading.
+Why then?
+Simply because I was less comfortable in my harness, and I didn’t want the belt to push in a fall.

-The last 3 months, I still climbed, but James and I switched into “easy adventure mode”.
-I tried a Salewa industry harness, but it didn’t feel right, and I really didn’t want to buy a pregnancy harness for just 3 months.
-My view on that is that most people can’t afford to spend 150E on such a temporary item, so they don’t.. but instead of stopping climbing, we tweaked my harness by adding a lot of slings to shift some weight onto the legs.
-It took a few tries to get to the right setting, and I think it only worked because James is vey good with slings, geeky, and patient.
-Still, lowering off was not immensely comfortable, but then… you are never very comfortable after 6 months of pregnancy… As long as I was seconding, I was still fine climbing, and we did quite a few easy multi pitches, trad or sport.
-Why bother?
+Even then, lowering off was not immensely comfortable, but then… you are never very comfortable in any position when you 6 months or more pregnant.
+As long as I was seconding though, I was still feeling fine when climbing, and we did quite a few easy multi pitches, Trad and sport.
+You might say: why bother?
 Very simply because I am unbearable when I can’t climb.
-When I was 6 months pregnant, we did a multi pitch up “les sucettes de bornes”, 6c max, and I did it mostly, but had to pull on a quickdraw in a roof because I couldn’t use my feet at all:)… Then in Corsica and Sardinia, up to 8 months pregnant, we kept on going with our belief: “keep on climbing as long as it feels fine”, and did some 5+ multi pitch trad.
-I finally only stopped climbing for the last two weeks, as mini monkey was 2 weeks early.
-And this last two weeks have been the very worst.
+When I was 6 months pregnant, we did a multi-pitch up ‘Les Sucettes de Bornes’, 6c, and I did it mostly, but had to pull on a quickdraw in a roof because I couldn’t use my feet at all!
+Then, in Corsica and Sardinia, now up to 8 months pregnant, we kept on going with our belief that: ‘keep on climbing as long as it feels okay’.
+Then we did some 5+ multi-pitch Trad.
+Basically we’d dropped down through the grades.
+In the end I only stopped climbing for the last two weeks, because mini monkey was 2 weeks early!
+And those last two weeks have been the very worst.
+For James.
 I was a pain in the a**, and I knew it.